-If you decide to opt for teeth implants then you’ll find they act like natural tooth roots, not only supporting a replacement bridge or implant supported denture, but preventing any further bone loss in that particular section of your jaw.
+If you decide to opt for teeth implants then you’ll find they act like natural tooth roots, not only supporting a replacement bridge or implant-supported denture but preventing any further bone loss in that particular section of your jaw.
 They are designed to fuse with the jawbone so the result is a very strong structure that can easily support replacement teeth.
-Implant supported dentures click onto the dental implants and can easily be removed for daily cleaning.
-Quite a few people will find this option very appealing, but others may prefer to get rid of their denture completely.
-In this case it’s possible to have a permanent bridge that will be cemented or screwed into position.
+Implant-supported dentures click onto the dental implants and can easily be removed for daily cleaning.
+Quite a few people will find this option very appealing, but others may prefer to get rid of their dentures completely.
+In this case, it’s possible to have a permanent bridge that will be cemented or screwed into position.

 If you currently struggle with wearing dentures, then dental implants might make an amazing difference to your quality and enjoyment of life.
 They are not suitable for everyone, and it’s best to book an appointment with Dr Ferakh Hamid to find out more about this up-to-date treatment.Back to Blog